Crisps pizza crusts well

 Overall, I had no quibbles about any of the pizza or bread I baked on this stone.
 Once the stone was hot, pizza or bread didn’t stick to the stone, so it was easy to turn and to remove the baked goods.
 I got a crisp crust, whether I was baking a frozen pizza or a homemade one, and it also worked well for bread.

 While this can handle super-high heat on a grill, that doesn’t mean this stone will make it possible to cook a pizza in 60 seconds, the way a pizza oven can.
 The problem is that at super-high heat, the bottom of the pizza will cook faster than the top.
-It’s much better to keep the heat at about 500 degrees.
+It’s much better to keep the heat at about 500 degrees Fahrenheit.
 At that temperature, fresh, thin-crust pizzas were done in about 6 minutes, which is still pretty quick.
-Thicker crusts took just a little longer, and for frozen pizzas, I used the recommended time and temperature.
+Thicker crusts took just a little longer.
+For frozen pizzas, I used the recommended time and temperature.

 Like many pizza stones, this is made from cordierite, which is a manmade material.
 It can handle high heat, it’s not as vulnerable to thermal shock as some materials, and it creates a crisp crust on pizza because it wicks moisture out of the dough as it cooks.